Game of the Century (college football): 1969 Texas vs. Arkansas

-December 6, 1969: University of Texas at Austin vs. University of Arkansas.
+December 6, 1969: University of Texas vs. University of Arkansas.
 In a game between unbeatens played at Arkansas' Razorback Stadium in Fayetteville, the Texas Longhorns were ranked No. 1 in the country, having won 18 straight games.
 The Arkansas Razorbacks were ranked No. 2, having won 15 straight.

 This game would decide the Southwest Conference Championship, as well as its berth in the Cotton Bowl Classic, setting it up to win the national championship.
 Sensing that the matchup might be a possible 1-vs.-2 showdown, ABC offered to move the game from October 18 to December 6 to give it more of a national audience to showcase the 100th year of college football, and the schools, enjoying the publicity, accepted.
 Thanks to a fortuitous upset of top-ranked Ohio State by Michigan, which elevated Texas and Arkansas to the top two spots, the move worked, making their game the focus of the entire American sporting scene.
 The game pulled a television rating of a 50 share, meaning half the TV sets in the country were tuned to this game.

 President Richard Nixon attended the game along with several members of his staff and U.S. Representatives George H. W. Bush of Texas and John Paul Hammerschmidt of Arkansas, having announced that he would give a plaque to the winner, proclaiming it to be the National Champion – to the chagrin of observers who thought it premature to do so before the New Year's Day bowl games, and of fans of Pennsylvania State University, which would also end the season undefeated.
 Arkansas took a 14–0 lead, and held it into the fourth quarter, but Texas came from behind to win, 15–14, and accepted Nixon's plaque.

 The signature play of the game came in the 4th quarter with Texas trailing 14–8.
 The Longhorns, normally a conservative power running team, faced 4th and 3 and chose to gamble with a deep play action pass.
 Quarterback James Street was so surprised by the call that he asked head coach Darrell Royal "Are you sure?" before heading to the huddle.
-Despite double coverage, Street hit Randy Peschel with a 44-yard pass to keep the drive alive.
+Despite double coverage, Street hit Randy Peschel with a 43-yard pass to keep the drive alive.
 Texas scored to take the lead 2 plays later.